 Why use a positioning statement template?

-The positioning statement includes your brand’s value proposition to ideal consumers and outlines the purpose and features of your services or products in relation to the customer experience.
-Using a template to write your positioning statement helps ensure you have identified important aspects of your marketing objectives to better engage your target market.
+Using a template to write your positioning statement can help you identify important aspects of your marketing objectives to better engage your target market.

 What are some examples of a positioning statement template?